Support

 Replace "Machintosh HD" with the name of the partition containing the macOS install that will not boot.
 If you run into an error, make sure you do not have two SSDs installed (temporarily disable one from BIOS), then run First Aid from Disk Utility, and also make sure you are connected to the internet and can ping apple.com (from recoveryOS).

 Sometimes incorrect settings and boot-args will cause issues.
-You need to get into boot picker and then select the NVRAM reset option.
+You need to and then select the NVRAM reset option.

-Make sure you are on the latest BIOS version.
-Also try resetting BIOS to factory settings and then re-do the needed changes.
+Make sure you are on the .
+Also try resetting BIOS to factory settings and then re-do the .

 You can try booting into safe mode by holding Win+S (Cmd+S on Apple keyboards) during boot.
-If this does not work, get into boot picker and hold the keys while pressing the number corrosponding to your boot drive.
+If this does not work, and hold the keys while pressing the number corrosponding to your boot drive.
 If the issue is resolved check if any extension added in /Library/Extensions

 or /System/Library/Extensions